carriercomm/go-to/SecurityReport.md

 I was not satisfied with the levels of security provided by System Virtualization related to resource isolation & multitenancy.

-Encryption and container signing work well.
+Encryption and container signing of containers work well.

 ## Conclusion